codewars-clone/TryCatch/README.md

 # Description

-A PWA dating app for developers called Try{Catch} that connects developers through shared interests such as technologies, coding challenges, and Github.
-You are able to like through pictures, puns and coding challenges and match with users from different coding backgrounds to chat.
+A PWA dating app for developers called Try{Catch} that connects developers through shared interests, as well as being able to challenge eachother with coding questions.
+You are able to like through pictures and coding challenges, and match with users from different backgrounds to chat.

 <h3 align="center">
 <a href="https://try-catch.app/">Check it out here!</a>